Satssuki/CarND-Advanced-Lane-Lines/README.md

 To accomplish this, a custom polygon was chosen which matched the lane lines in the perspective view.
 Then a second polgon was chosen as the destination space.
 This was more rectangular, but not perfectly so.
 The OpenCV function `cv2.getPerspectiveTransform()` was used to calculate the matrix.
 And `cv2.warpPerspective()` was used to apply the matrix to the image.

 ![alt text][image10]

+#### 7. Identify Lane Pixels with Histogram

+I created a histogram of pixels at the edge of image.
+Then the two largest regions to the right and left of centerline were taken as the starting lane positions.
+![alt text][image11a]

+This histogram was moved in progressive bounding boxes up the image.
+The bounding box was adjusted to the center of the detected lane position.
+This gives it continuity.
+Here's the example of the binary mask and resulting walk of the image showing the bounding boxes at each step.

 ![alt text][image11]

+#### 8. Fit Polynomial

+A second order polynomial in the Y axis was fit to the resulting lane points using `numpy.polyfit`.
+Here's an image displaying the resulting curve overlayed over the binary mask.

 ![alt text][image12]

+#### 9. Inverse Perspective Transform

+The resulting curves were transformed back into the original image space using the inverse of the matrix which went to linear space.
+Then the curved green polygon was overlayed over the original lane image.
+Here are three results:

 ![alt text][image13]
 ![alt text][image14]
 ![alt text][image15]